Primitive Christianity Revived, Again

 Added by Kevin Camp on 6th mo.
 15, 2015 at 5:47pm — No Comments

 We had spent the whole day, the whole conference, really, attaching vocabulary words in permanent marker to self-adhesive poster boards.
 If you read them, you'd see complicated terms like "hegemony", "Patriarchy", "coded politics", and the ever-popular "capitalism."
-They demonstrated a…Continue
+They demonstrated a complete command of language and context, and while these words…Continue

 Added by Kevin Camp on 6th mo.
 14, 2015 at 11:00am — No Comments